RaghavRamesh/mooc-notes/DevOps/Kubernetes/IntroductionToKubernetes.md

 * Nodes are the machines in the clusters.
 They can be physical or virtual machines
 * Nodes are categorised as workers or masters
 * Each worker node includes software to run containers managed by the k8s control plane
-* Master nodes run the control place
+* Master nodes run the control plane
 * The control plane is a set of APIs and software that k8s users interact with
 * The APIs and software are referred to as master components